What is a mandate?

 The main differences between mandates and laws

 Laws need to be written before they can legally be authorized.
-Included in the procedures are the voting process, debates, discussions, and the amendment of the wording of the documents when needed.
+The procedures include the voting process, debates, discussions, and amendment of the wording of the documents when needed.

 This process all takes place within legislative bodies.

-The length of time a mandate and a law differs, with a law lasting much longer (unless the Supreme Court strikes them down as being repugnant to constitutional law).
+The length of time a mandate and a law differ, with a law lasting much longer (unless the Supreme Court strikes them down as repugnant to constitutional law).
 Part of the reason is due to the agreement process.